Python SDK tutorial

 Create an instance of the SDK

-At this point in the tutorial you have imported the necessary Python packages, as well as loaded the documents that will be sent to DocAI.
+At this point in the tutorial you have imported the necessary Python packages, as well as loaded the documents that will be sent to Zuva.
 You should also have a token that was created, as mentioned in the requirements.

 1